Claude Sonnet vs. Opus: Which Model for Which Task

 That's different behavior from Sonnet 4.5.
 With that one I had to provide a lot more context on coding tasks to get comparable results.

-If you build small tools, scripts, or browser-side applications (especially in a marketing context where you don't want to set up a full development environment), Sonnet 4.6 is a real step forward.
+For coding tasks this means: if you build small tools, scripts, or browser-side applications (especially in a marketing context where you don't want to set up a full development environment), Sonnet 4.6 is a real step forward.
 Less prompt engineering, still usable results.

 That also matters for Vibe Coding: marketers who want to build their own small tools without being developers will benefit from Sonnet 4.6.